John of Brienne: Rule

 John was crowned emperor in Hagia Sophia in autumn 1231; by then, his territory was limited to Constantinople and its vicinity.
-The Venetians urged him to wage war against John III Vatatzes, Emperor of Nicaea, who supported a rebellion against their rule in Crete.
+The Venetians urged him to wage war against the emperor of Nicaea, John III Vatatzes, who supported a rebellion against their rule in Crete.
 According to Philippe Mouskes' Rhymed Chronicle, John could make "neither war nor peace"; because he did not invade the Empire of Nicaea, most French knights who accompanied him to Constantinople returned home after his coronation.
 To strengthen the Latin Empire's financial position, Geoffrey II of Achaea (John's most powerful vassal) gave him an annual subsidy of 30,000 hyperpyra after his coronation.

 Taking advantage of John III Vatatzes' invasion of Rhodes, John launched a military expedition across the Bosphorus against the Empire of Nicaea in 1233.
 His three-to-four-month campaign "achieved little, or nothing"; the Latins only seized Pegai, now Biga in Turkey.
 With John's approval, two Franciscan and two Dominican friars wanted to mediate a truce between the Latin Empire and Nicaea in 1234 but it was never signed.
 In a letter describing their negotiations, the friars described John as a "pauper" abandoned by his mercenaries.

 John III Vatatzes and Ivan Asen II concluded a treaty dividing the Latin Empire in early 1235.
 Vatatzes soon seized the last outposts of the empire in Asia Minor and Gallipoli, and Asen occupied the Latin territories in Thrace.
-Constantinople was besieged in an effort to persuade the defenders to gather in one place, enabling an invasion elsewhere.
+They besieged Constantinople in an effort to persuade the defenders to gather in one place, enabling an invasion elsewhere.
 Although the besiegers outnumbered the defenders, John repelled all attacks on the town's walls.
 Mouskes compared him to Hector, Roland, Ogier the Dane and Judas Maccabeus in his Rhymed Chronicle, emphasizing his bravery.

 A Venetian fleet forced Vatatzes' naval forces to withdraw, but after the Venetians departed for home the Greeks and Bulgarians besieged Constantinople again in November 1235.
 John sent letters to European monarchs and the pope, pleading for assistance.
-Since the survival of the Latin Empire was in jeopardy, Pope Gregory urged the crusaders to defend Constantinople instead of the Holy Land.
+Since the survival of the Latin Empire was in jeopardy, Gregory IX urged the crusaders to defend Constantinople instead of the Holy Land.
 A combined naval force from Venice, Genoa, Pisa and Geoffrey II of Achaea broke through the blockade.
-Asen soon abandoned his alliance with Vatatzes, who was forced to lift the siege in 1236.
+Asen abandoned his alliance with Vatatzes, who was forced to lift the siege in 1236.